kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 on my phone some elements do not update on time

 the storing of equasion and calculation must be applied accross the board. not just the woadwalker recovery bonus

+heroic resourse should have buttons for each type of resource gain.
 ## need testing

 ancestry traits should have their longer text displayed and if its too cluttered have to display fixed - may not have it in the db - it is missing take it from forge steel